Category Archives: marriage

 But the best part was the Huge Ridiculous grin on the man beside me.
 It’s kind of amazing to me to see him so exuberant.

-Goofy Grin with lead singer Mikel, showing off his tattoo,
+Goofy Grin with lead singer Mikel, showing off his tattoo, and for some reason, giving us all the finger.

 The Romance